The Loungs: Big Wow

 The Loungs split from Akoustik Anarkhy at the end of 2007.

 They spent 2008 working on their second album at Catalyst Studios in St. Helens and gigging regularly throughout the UK appearing at many festivals throughout the summer.
 A new song "Jack Sarfatti" appeared in June 2008 on USB stick attached to the cover of Amelia's Magazine which featured bands performing specially written songs on the subject of 'the future'.

 The band's second album Big Wow was released in March 2010 and featured 12 new songs.
 Alongside the album the band created 12 promotional videos to accompany each track which can be seen on the Fresh Hair Records YouTube page.

 B-Sides To Non-Existent A-Sides

 Throughout 2009/2010 the band released a series of monthly recordings to the members of their mailing list.
 In May 2011 the recordings where sequenced together as a free download only album B-Sides To Non-Existent A-Sides.

 Short Cuts

 The Loungs released their 3rd album proper, entitled Short Cuts, through Fresh Hair Records in November 2015.

+Hey, Brain!/Kite

+During lockdown in 2020, the band released two new songs through Fresh Hair Records via Bandcamp.
+The tracks were also accompanied by two videos via YouTube.